kristenmo20/hotel-dashboard/README.md

 ### Building the database

-The tables necessary for analysis were combined into a temp table using the WITH and UNION SQL Statements
+The tables necessary for analysis were combined into a CTE using the WITH and UNION SQL Statements

 The dataset did not have a column containing revenue so one must be created by performing calculations.
 The total length of stay was calculated by adding the "stays_in_weekend_nights" and "stays_in_week_nights" fields.
 Next, the total length of stay field was multiplied by the adr field to find the revenue generated per reservation.